 Bathroom counters are stocked with botanical bath amenities from Aesop, the Melbourne-based skincare lab, walk-in rainshowers.
 And each room is outfitted with sleek wireless speakers by the design-minded Nordic brand, Vifa.
 The hotel also offers complimentary use of its retro-inspired Shinola bikes, handmade in Detroit.
-The city views from our room was not bad either.
+The city views from our room were not bad either.

 Proper places to Eat

-The variety of influences and aesthetics are collaged and the compositions of the romantic pieces along with the modern cubism ones gives a genuine vibe, like you are sitting in your friend’s living room– a very wealthy friend, with a great taste in art.
+The variety of influences and aesthetics are collaged and the compositions of the romantic pieces along with the modern cubism ones give a genuine vibe like you are sitting in your friend’s living room– a very wealthy friend, with a great taste in art.
 I checked with the girl at the lobby about all the art and she led me to a private dining room –Gilda’s Dining Room, another space designed by Wearstler.

 The hotel’s has two restaurants off the lobby and a vibrant rooftop bar.
 Unlike New York or Chicago San Francisco isn’t exactly known for its rooftop scene – but Charmaine’s is changing that.
-With amazing 360-degree view complimented with cozy fire pits and craft cocktails – at night it is hot spot to mingle.
+With an amazing 360-degree view complimented with cozy fire pits and craft cocktails – at night it is a hot spot to mingle.
 As a guest of the hotel, you can skip the long line outside and be escorted by the staff to get into the bar via an internal lift.

 A flowing social space, the Villon restaurant serves breakfast, lunch and dinner, drawing inspiration from San Francisco’s culinary culture and seasonal ingredients.
 With beautiful blue walls and touches of copper and gold the decor at Villon was another beautiful space created by Kelly Wearstler.
 We ordered fresh orange juice, cappuccino, avocado toasts, ricotta cheese pancakes for breakfast.
 Everything came prettily plated and was delicious – the lemon zest on top of the avo toast was a great touch.
-More about Villon here.

 We walked over to a get Pinsas at Montesacro Pinseria nearby and took this photo on my iPhone.
 Have you tried pinsas that are similar to pizzas but better.. better because the dough is made and set to rise for 3 days and better for your tummy.
 Montesacro is the first stateside pinseria offering a modern take on pinsa made with a blend of rice, soy and wheat flour imported directly from Rome, all GMO-free.